Where to Find the Best Canadian Small-Cap Stocks

 Revenue was strong through 2014, but then fell off through the end of 2016.
 In 2017, sales came back strong and surged by 174%, driven by large volumes of rentals as well as rebounding sales of equipment.
 Earnings also jumped, to $0.15 from a loss of $0.02 in 2016.
 Colorado’s tight oil and gas plays in the Niobrara/DJ basin had been a particularly strong growth driver.

 I haven’t done a deep dive into any of these five Canadian small-cap stocks yet.
-And none have made the cut to be included in Cabot Small-Cap Confidential, where we have an average gain of 70% in current stocks and locked in average gains of 39% in 2018.
+And none have made the cut to be included in Cabot Small-Cap Confidential, where we have an average gain over 90%.

 But all seem compelling to me for different reasons right now.